psvehla/digital_banking/README.md

 ### As a Prototyping Tool?

 I'm a big fan of circumventing hours of meetings around slide decks with code.
 I prefer to go ahead and build something, anything, I can put on a table that we can stand around and poke a stick at.
 So this approach speaks to me.
+Despite not being familiar with Flutter, I had an app running on my phone in a couple of hours.

 However, one could argue this approach is just a difficult to use Figma.
 If you work in an enterprise with an army of Figma wielding designers, prototyping with ChatGPT brings nothing.
 However, if you're small enough to be going straigt to code, it may be a different story.
 If you're a startup, maybe you'd slap Firebase on the back of it and call it MVP.
 Oh no, that voice in the back of my head just said, 'Hey...'